viamrobotics/docs/docs/services/robot-service.md

 Users can cancel an operation by passing in its **Operation ID,** and can also block a specific operation, again, by specifying its **Operation ID**, until that operation is complete.

 For example, consider two _connected_ robots.
-Robot “A,” with an attached base and navigation service and robot “B,” operating remotely with an attached GPS.
+Robot "A," with an attached base and navigation service and robot "B," operating remotely with an attached GPS.
-A client’s request to the navigation service to move “A” creates a new **Operation ID**.
+A client’s request to the navigation service to move "A" creates a new **Operation ID**.

 The request to the attached base is a local request (i.e., a non-gRPC request) between the navigation service and its base and does not create a new **Operation ID**.
 However, the navigation service request to the GPS is via gRPC, which spawns a new operation and thus another **Operation ID**.